brenerrr/CGLE-Finite-Differences-Solver/README.md

 # CGLE-Finite-Differences-Solver
-A solver for the Ginzburg-Landau Equation based on finite differences.
+A solver for the Ginzburg-Landau Equation based on finite differences implemented on Matlab.

 Details about the finite differences scheme can be found in https://www.tandfonline.com/doi/abs/10.1080/1023619031000146896?mobileUi=0&journalCode=gdea20.